5-2: The Hidden Thoughts of His Friends

 You were a tool of convenience for me.

 There I was laughing with you, sharing stories and experiences with you, but when it came down to it, I never knew the person behind that kind face.
 I knew nothing about your struggles in having high expectations of you due to your being the son of a world-renowned genius, I knew nothing about your mother passing away and how it tore your family apart, and most of all I knew nothing about your feelings for me.
 You were just kind of always there, and I made the most out of it for my own personal gain, never really looking at you or even considering that you also needed attention.

 After that night when you risked your life to save me from those three drunkards, I eventually realized how much you’ve come to mean to me.
 Everyone else was looking at me like some sort of celebrity, but you saw me as just one of the normal, vulnerable girls that you can encounter anywhere, but one unique enough that you would go out of your way on a regular basis just for me.
 With you gone, it felt like nobody understood me all of a sudden.
-Remember how I suddenly shifted from really hating you to wanting to make amends with you within minutes when we finally met again?
-That was because I finally admitted to myself that I in the end, I really wanted to be with you.
+Remember how I suddenly shifted from really hating you to wanting to make amends with you within minutes when we finally met again during the war?
+That was because I finally admitted to myself that in the end, I really wanted to be with you.

 That was the beginning.